juanuys/juanuys.github.io/_posts/2021-01-30-game-analysis.md

 These are typically the things that the player can do in the game.
 Some game mechanics operate on a moment-to-moment timescale, for example running and jumping, while others have a longer timescale, for example completing a level might happen every few minutes.
 {% endquote %}

 Actions in the battle scenes are represented by cards, which the player "plays" by dragging it onto the battle area from the "hand" at the bottom of the screen.
 When defeating a monster, the player collects spoils, which may include more gold, potions, or adding a card to their deck.
-In the map scene, the player can choose which branch of the path to explore next, and choices are monsters (or elite monsters with better wards), camp (to heal or upgrade), merchant (to buy new cards, relics, potions, or remove cards from deck), or question mark (random) {% cite smith_slay_2017 %}.
+In the map scene, the player can choose which branch of the path to explore next, and choices are monsters (or elite monsters with better wards), camp (to heal or upgrade), merchant (to buy new cards, relics, potions, or remove cards from deck), or unknown location denoted by a question mark (random one of an event, a monster, the merchant, or a treasure Room) {% cite smith_slay_2017 %}.
+An event is a bit of lore which presents the player with more buffs and upgrades.

 The game is a constant balancing act of not reaching zero health, but advancing to upgrade cards, get more potions, collect more relics, and boost attributes (like maximum health).